jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

-- make `source` able to source multiple libraries that are called the same.
-Improve the function to quickly return for sourced lib (anything not starting with / or .)
 - all interactive functions must write to stderr not stdout!
 - prompt:
   - since we add the possibility to load the prompt items from a file, migth as well rewrite another array fuzzy sort that loads from a file